vieirads/100DaysOfCode/r1-log.md

 Tomorrow I will be back to coding.

 ### R1D85
-Analyzed a simple experimento of a unidimensional movement with constant speed in python.
+Analyzed a simple experiment of a unidimensional movement with constant speed in python.
 I used classes to obtain the aceleration of the system using a linear fit.
 Tomorrow I will be back to learn kivy.

+### R1D86
+Today I analyzed the damped harmonic oscilator using python.
+I also continued my studies on kivy (finally!).
+I hope to finish my calculator using kivy by the end of this week.